Overview

 Where clinically appropriate, the automated phone call offers an alternative to a hospital appointment, freeing up skilled nurses to focus on patients with more complex needs, as well as reducing waiting lists and costs.
 Patients answer the phone in the way they would any other call – they do not need new devices, apps or training.
 Based on the subsequent conversation, Dora identifies those patients who are recovering well and those needing to be seen by a clinician.
 Calls can be scheduled for multiple times to track progress and intercept problems.
 For patients without complications it means fewer journeys to hospital appointments, improving convenience and bringing environmental benefits too.

 Dora has been applied in operational bottlenecks, particularly high volume, low complexity routine care.
 The initial focus has been on cataract surgery, the most common operation in the NHS with 400,000 procedures carried out every year in the UK.
 It involves replacing the eye’s natural lens with an artificial one to deal with blurred vision.
-Thousands of automated calls have already been made to patients following cataract surgery with hundreds of hours of clinicians’ time freed up for face-to-face appointments with the patients who need them.
+Tens of thousands of automated calls have already been made to patients following cataract surgery with hundreds of hours of clinicians’ time freed up for face-to-face appointments with the patients who need them.
 A study published in The Lancet’s eClinicalMedicine journal in 2024 found Dora’s decisions in calls to patients after surgery strongly aligned with those of the supervising ophthalmologist.
-The number of NHS trusts using Dora has increased to more than ten nationwide including five in our region.
+The number of NHS organisations using Dora has increased to more than ten nationwide including five in our region.

 Input from Health Innovation Oxford and Thames Valley

 We also explored patients’ experiences of the existing pathway and their views on Dora.
 Findings from this exercise highlighted the importance of including AI at the right stage of the pathway and the potential pros and cons as seen by patients.
+We are now supporting the development of a multi-lingual version of Dora.

 Achievements